briandrum/codes.forchagrin.com/_chapters/chapter-501-general-provisions-and-penalty.md

 13. _(m)_ As used in this section:

-    1. _(1)_ “Felony drug trafficking, manufacturing, processing or possession offense” means any of the following that is a felony:
+    1. _(1)_ "Felony drug trafficking, manufacturing, processing or possession offense" means any of the following that is a felony:

         1. _(A)_ A violation of Ohio R.C.
 2925.03, 2925.04, 2925.05, or 2925.06;

         2. _(B)_ A violation of Ohio R.C.
 2925.11 that is not a minor drug possession offense.

-    2. _(2)_ “Minor drug possession offense” has the same meaning as in Ohio R.C.
+    2. _(2)_ "Minor drug possession offense" has the same meaning as in Ohio R.C.
 2925.01.
     (ORC 2923.01)